 Camino de la Canoa is a north-south two-lane roadway.
 Camino de la Canoa begins at Whitehouse Canyon Road and continues south approximately 3-miles into a dirt road.
-The current speed limit is 35-mph and the right-of-way ranges from approximately 90-feet to 150-feet.
-2012 Average Daily Trip are as follows:
+The current speed limit is 45-mph and the right-of-way is 90-feet for the first 3,000feet south of Whitehouse Canyon Road, then transitions to 150-feet south of this point.
+There is also a dedication of 150-feet of ROW that connects to the 150-foot ROW at the curve of Camino de la Canoa from the south to the southern boundary of the Continental Farms property generally along the Campbell Road alignment.
+2012 Average Daily Trips for Camino de la Canoa south of Whitehouse Canyon Road is 300 ADT.